Yaodad/Yaodad/README.md

 ## Hi!
 My name is Yaodad P. Barro 😁

-👉 I am a Web Developer from Bulacan, Philippines.
+👉 I am a web developer from Bulacan, Philippines.

 ### Used tech stack